In this article you will find:

 - Artificial Preservatives – Preservatives in dog food are used to extend the shelf-life of a product so that products can last longer before being sold and so they won’t go bad immediately after the bag is opened.
 Unfortunately, most of the preservatives used in low-quality pet foods are artificial and made from potentially dangerous chemicals.
 For example, BHA and BHT are known to have a carcinogenic effect on animals and have also been linked to organ damage.
 Ethoxyquin is another artificial preservative and it has been made illegal for use in human food but continues to be used in pet food.

 - Sweeteners – Similar to artificial flavors, sweeteners play no nutritional role in dog food – they are simply used to make a product more palatable and appealing to dogs.
 Some common sweeteners used in dog foods include corn syrup, fructose, and sugar.
-These ingredients can add unnecessary calories (thereby increasing a dog’s risk for obesity) and may also increase the risk for dental problems.
+These ingredients can add unnecessary calories (thereby increasing a dog’s risk for obesity) and may also increase the risk of dental problems.

 Again, these are just a few of the many low-quality ingredients that sub-par pet food manufacturers try to sneak into their products.
 For the most part, if an ingredient sounds like a chemical (like propylene glycol) or has a number in it (like Red 40), it probably isn’t good for your dog.